boschresearch/torchphysics/src/torchphysics/wrapper/TPModulusWrapper.rst

 Usage
 =====
-To use the wrapper module to run a TorchPhysics model in Modulus, you can add the following lines to your existing TorchPhysics code after the definition of the ``trainer`` and the ``solver`` object and replace the ``trainer.fit(solver)`` call:
+To use the wrapper module to run a TorchPhysics model in Modulus, you can add the following line to your existing TorchPhysics code after the definition of the ``trainer`` and the ``solver`` object, replacing the ``trainer.fit(solver)`` call:

 .. code-block:: python

     torchphysics.wrapper.TPModulusWrapper(trainer,solver).train()

-To use one of the Modulus model architectures, you can add the following lines to your existing TorchPhysics code and replace the model definition, e.g. if you want to use the Modulus Fourier architecture as a TorchPhysics model:
+To use one of the Modulus model architectures, you can add the following line to your existing TorchPhysics code and replace the model definition, e.g. if you want to use the Modulus Fourier architecture as a TorchPhysics model:

 .. code-block:: python